gegelati/Tangled-Program-Graphs/README.md

 This c++ code distribution is in active development and intended for research purposes only.
+The code in src/cpp/TPG represents a TPG library which you can link to an application-specific main program.
 For more information contact stephen.kelly@dal.ca.
 The following provides a quick start for Linux.
 See code and scripts for further documentation.

 DEPENDENCIES (outside what is like already installed)